ibm-cloud-docs/cis/managing-for-security.md

 ### Minimum TLS version
 {: #security-minimum-tls-version}

-See [Minimum TLS version](/docs/cis?topic=cis-cis-tls-options#minimum-tls-version).
 Higher levels of TLS provide more security, but might prevent customers from connecting to your site.
+For more informtion, see [Minimum TLS version](/docs/cis?topic=cis-cis-tls-options#minimum-tls-version).

 ## Best practice 5: Configure rate limiting
 {: #best-practice-rate-limiting}